aquid/Loopback-Messaging-App/README.md

 ## Loopback Messaging App

 Loopback Messaging App is a simple application to understand the Strongloop node js framework.
 This application provides api for sending messages between registered users.
-The sender send the message in English language and reciever recievve the messages in Spanish language.
+The sender send the message in English language and reciever receives the messages in Spanish language.
 For message translation [Iron Worker](https://www.iron.io/platform/ironworker/) is used which again uses [Google Translate Api](https://translate.google.co.in/) for text conversion.